endelwar/GestPayWS/README.md

 ## License

-This bundle is under the MIT license.
+This library is under the MIT license.
 For the full copyright and license information, please view the LICENSE file that was distributed with this source code.

 [PSR-2]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md